CH6832/theoretical-foundations/physics-bachelors-training-materials/1st-semester/electromagnetism-i/summaries/README-summary.md

 - **Larmor Formula:** Describes the power radiated by an accelerating charge.
 - **Antenna Theory:** Analyzes how antennas emit and receive electromagnetic waves, including concepts such as radiation patterns and impedance.

----

-Feel free to add any further specifics or additional sections as needed for your lecture or study purposes!